 “Successful innovation is the adoption of a new practice by a community ” – Denning and Dunham

 We have all the technology we need to shift to an economy that consumes greenhouse gases and regenerates ecosystems.

-The fundamental challenge is delivering innovation inside self-conserving human systems that we call “industry” and “business”.
+The fundamental challenge is delivering innovation inside the self-conserving human systems that we call “industry” and “business”.

 Innovation Delivery – Principles

 (Updated 20 July 2018: gamification, behavioural economics) The...Read More

 Last week I read yet another social media...Read More

 If I’m logical enough, long enough then they’ll listen!
 Won’t they???